How to Setup Bulk 301 Redirects in WordPress

 Adding target URL in All in One SEO

-And in this case, the URL can be either a relative URL or an absolute URL.
+In this case, the URL can be either a relative URL or an absolute URL.

 Now, it’s time to choose your redirect type.
 Simply select the type you want to use in the Redirect Type drop-down.